rbaumgar/monitor-demo-app/application-monitoring.md

 You can export application metrics for the Horizontal Pod Autoscaler (HPA).

-The following steps are based on OpenShift 4.3 Prometheus Adapter:

 Prometheus Adapter is a Technology Preview feature only.
-See [Exposing custom application metrics for autoscaling | Monitoring | OpenShift Container Platform 4.5](https://docs.openshift.com/container-platform/4.5/monitoring/exposing-custom-application-metrics-for-autoscaling.html).
+See [Exposing custom application metrics for autoscaling | Monitoring](https://docs.openshift.com/container-platform/4.6/monitoring/exposing-custom-application-metrics-for-autoscaling.html).

 ### Create Service Account